A Neural Tangent Kernel Perspective of GANs: GAN(TK)2 and Further Empirical Analyses

-An experimental analysis of our framework on complex image datasets is out the scope of our study --\ we leave it for future work.
-Nonetheless, we present an experiment on MNIST images \citep{LeCun1998} in a similar setting as the experiments on two-dimensional point clouds of the previous sections.
-We make a point cloud $\halpha$, initialized to a standard Gaussian, move towards a subset of the MNIST dataset following the gradients of the IPM loss in the infinite-width regime.
+An experimental analysis of our framework on complex image datasets is out the scope of our study --~we leave it for future work.
+Nonetheless, we present an experiment on MNIST \citep{LeCun1998} and CelebA \citep{Liu2015} images in a similar setting as the experiments on two-dimensional point clouds of the previous sections.
+For each dataset, we make a point cloud $\halpha$, initialized to a standard Gaussian, move towards a subset of the MNIST dataset following the gradients of the IPM loss in the infinite-width regime.
 Qualitative results are presented in \cref{fig:mnist}.

-We notice, similarly to the two-dimensional datasets, that the ReLU network with bias outperforms its bias-free counterpart and a standard RBF kernel in terms of sample quality.
+We notice, similarly to the two-dimensional experiments, that the ReLU network with bias outperforms its bias-free counterpart and a standard RBF kernel in terms of sample quality.
 The difference between the RBF kernel and ReLU NTK is even more flagrant in this complex high-dimensional setting, as the RBF kernel is unable to produce accurate samples.